yuliana-r/mini-message-board/README.md

 This project is a simple message board app that allows users to post messages on the board.

-This project demonstrates use of the ExpressJS framework.
+This project demonstrates use of ExpressJS and PostgreSQL.

 ## Preview